SadRobotChannel/af/_posts/2019-03-30-giveaway-participation.md

 1. We ask you to <a href="https://twitter.com/intent/user?screen_name=CryptoPayoff" target="_blank">follow us on Twitter</a>
 2. Each day we send out a tweet with the Daily Giveaway message - simply retweet the daily tweet.
 3. The following day we select a random winner via a fair and transparent service from TWrench (www.twren.ch)
-4. The winner is announced on Twitter and 333 satoshi are sent to the winner's wallet via Coinbase.
+4. The winner is announced on Twitter and 333 satoshi are sent to the winner's Coinbase account.

 <b>Please note that for the Daily Giveaway we will only send the 333 satoshi to your Coinbase email account.</b>